-§ 15.2-2239.
-Local planning commissions to prepare and submit annually capital improvement programs to governing body or official charged with preparation of budget.

-A local planning commission may, and at the direction of the governing body shall, prepare and revise annually a capital improvement program based on the comprehensive plan of the locality for a period not to exceed the ensuing five years.
+15.2-2239 Local planning commissions to prepare and submit annually capital improvement programs to governing body or official charged with preparation of budget. - A local planning commission may, and at the direction of the governing body shall, prepare and revise annually a capital improvement program based on the comprehensive plan of the locality for a period not to exceed the ensuing five years.
 The commission shall submit the program annually to the governing body, or to the chief administrative officer or other official charged with preparation of the budget for the locality, at such time as it or he shall direct.
-The capital improvement program shall include the commission's recommendations, and estimates of cost of the facilities, including any road improvement and any transportation improvement the locality chooses to include in its capital improvement plan and as provided for in the comprehensive plan, and the means of financing them, to be undertaken in the ensuing fiscal year and in a period not to exceed the next four years, as the basis of the capital budget for the locality.
-In the preparation of its capital budget recommendations, the commission shall consult with the chief administrative officer or other executive head of the government of the locality, the heads of departments and interested citizens and organizations and shall hold such public hearings as it deems necessary.
+The capital improvement program shall include the commission's recommendations, and estimates of cost of the facilities and the means of financing them, to be undertaken in the ensuing fiscal year and in a period not to exceed the next four years, as the basis of the capital budget for the locality.
+In the preparation of its capital budget recommendations, the commission shall consult with the chief administrative officer or other executive head of the government of the locality., the heads of departments and interested citizens and organizations and shall hold such public hearings as it deems necessary.